-- Parents must complete the Medication Release Form and provide a head shot picture of their child that will be attached to the form. - Medication must be in its original container with the pharmacist's label. - Pharmacist's label must display the child's name, the name of the medication, the instructions/dosage, and the name of the prescribing physician. - Only a daily dose should be in the medication container and parents must pick up the empty container each day. - Liquid medication must be premeasured in its original container with the pharmacist's label which must display the child's name, the name of the medication, the instructions/dosage, and the name of the prescribing physician.
+- Parents must complete the Medication Release Form.. - Medication must be in its original container with the pharmacist's label. - Pharmacist's label must display the child's name, the name of the medication, the instructions/dosage, and the name of the prescribing physician. - Only a daily dose should be in the medication container and parents must pick up the empty container each day. - Liquid medication must be premeasured in its original container with the pharmacist's label which must display the child's name, the name of the medication, the instructions/dosage, and the name of the prescribing physician.
 A plastic medical measure spoon must be provided with the medicine. - The medication must be accompanied by a doctor's note, on letterhead, stating the name of the medication and the dosage. - Medication will not be accepted by any staff member without a doctor's note.